wsvea-lochert/softwareEngineering/README.md

 ## Table of contents for UNIT TESTS
 ### BookingTest - Class
 #### BookingTest is used for testing methods accociated with the Booking Class.
-Finding events, booking tickets and removing the booked tickets from available tickets.
+Finding events, booking tickets, removing the booked tickets from available tickets and adding tickets to sold tickets list is some of the functioanlity that is tested.

+##### Here is a list of all the tests in BookingTest:
 - 1A - Finding events
 - 1B - Check if ticket amount decreases properly
 - 1C - Check if available tickets are removed from availableTickets list